McIndi/mast.installer/mast/installer/files/contrib/templates/installation.md

 ## Windows

-As part of a mast installation, a script is provided "mastd.sh".
+As part of a mast installation, a script is provided "mastd.bat".
 You can use this script to install, control and remove the mastd service.
 You can install the mastd service with the following command: